anaconda/anaconda-project/README.md

-   it gets outdated, or that people don't read it, and then you have to help them diagnose the problem. `conda kapsel` automates the setup steps; the README can say "type `conda kapsel run`" and that it.
+   it gets outdated, or that people don't read it, and then you have to help them diagnose the problem. `conda kapsel` automates the setup steps; the README can say "type `conda kapsel run`" and that's it.
  * Do you need everyone working on a project to have the same dependencies in their conda environment? `conda kapsel` automates environment creation and verifies that environments